kcarnold/cs344/content/units/05learning/homework.md

 ## Suggested Steps

-(This section was written largely by GitHub Copilot.)
+(This section was written largely by GitHub Copilot -- and then rewritten, so I'm not sure how much Copilot text is left.)

-1. Set up a simple model with a single layer, and train it to predict the digit as a regression task.
-2. Set up a simple model with a single layer, and train it to predict the digit as a classification task.
-3. Set up a two-layer model with 30 hidden dimensions and ReLU activation, and train it to predict the digit as a classification task.
+1. Start with one of the labs that does something similar, such as the MNIST logistic regression lab.
+Don't copy-paste code; retype everything you need for this assignment.
+2. Add a second layer, like we did in lab.
+Make sure to add the ReLU.
+Tune the learning rate and number of epochs to get a good fit.
-4. Compare the results of the two models.
+3. Compare the results of the two models.
-5. Try to improve the results by changing the learning rate, the number of epochs, or the number of hidden dimensions.
+4. Try some variations, like changing the number of hidden dimensions.

-Notes:

-- Remember the basic steps of training a model:
-  - Initialize the weights
-  - Compute the predictions
-  - Compute the loss
-  - Compute the gradients
-  - Update the weights (step the optimizer)
-  - log the loss and other metrics
-  - Repeat until convergence
+5. Try one of the optional extensions, like replacing `nn.Linear` with your own implementation.
+You can start with the implementation you wrote in prior labs.

 ## Reflection Questions